Mississippi Hunter Education

 out the year.
 The internet course allows the student to complete

 part of the course from any computer with internet access, and upon

 pre-certification exam, the student then goes to a pre-determined classroom setting to complete the final three hours.
-This allows the student time for interaction with the instructor, final testing, and the range firing exercise.
+This allows the student time for interaction with the instructor and completion of final testing.

 * The last three hours of the Online Hunter Education Course are available at any of our regional offices each week.
 Please call one of our regional offices to signup to finish the online hunter education class.

 For more information, please contact our regional Hunter Education Coordinators.

 If you would like to become a Hunter Education Instructor, please fill out the Instructor Application and email to the Hunter Education Coordinator for your region.

 The Hunter Education program is designed to:

 - reduce hunting and tree stand accidents